MatteoCappe/ResearchTrack_Assignment1/README.md

 Goal of the assignment
 ---------------------------

-The goal of this assignment is to write a python code such that the robot will firstly search for a silver token in the enviroment, grab it and then put it near a golden one, such that at the end we will see every silver token paired to a golden one, as follows:
+The goal of this assignment is to write a python code, such that the robot will firstly search for a silver token in the enviroment, grab it and then put it near a golden one, such that at the end we will see every silver token paired to a golden one, as follows:

 ![Final configuration](screenshot_fine.png)